spotify/confidence-sdk-android/README.md

 )
 ```

+### Logging
+By default, the Confidence SDK will log errors and warnings.
+You can change the preferred log level by passing a `loggingLevel` to the `Confidence.create()` function.

+To turn off logging completely, you can pass `LoggingLevel.NONE` to the `Confidence.create()` function.

 ## OpenFeature Kotlin Confidence Provider
 If you want to use OpenFeature, an OpenFeature Provider for the [OpenFeature SDK](https://github.com/open-feature/kotlin-sdk) is also available.